adidonato/language-hql/README.md

 * Operators on Complex Types

 Contributions are greatly appreciated.
-Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc.
+Please fork this repository and open a pull request to add snippets, make grammar tweaks, etc...